amunozj/Magnetograms/README.md

 2. Run the following commands.
 They will update your python environment and install astropy and sunpy.

-> conda update conda
-> conda update --all
-> conda install astropy
-> conda config --append channels conda-forge
+> conda config --add channels conda-forge
 > conda install sunpy

 ### Clone or Download this Repository ###